gsl4295/me/publications.md

 permalink: /publications/
 ---

+{% comment %}
+Publications in process:
+- The interactive indoor-outdoor building energy modeling for enhancing the predictions of urban microclimates and building energy demands, Building and Environment
+- Flexible integration of diverse HVAC technologies in EnergyPlus via Python-enabled workflow
+{% endcomment %}

 ## 2020s
 - Davies, Ryan; Mitchell, Matt; and Lee, Edwin (2023) _A High-Speed Portable Ground Heat Exchanger Model for Use in Various Energy Simulation Software_.
 Macalester Journal of Physics and Astronomy: Vol. 11: Iss.
 1, Article 4.